 There is a this value associated with every active execution context.
-The this value depends on the caller and the type of code being executed and is determined when control enters the execution context.
+The this value depends on the caller and the type of code being executed, and the strictness of the code, and is determined when control enters the execution context.
 The this value associated with an execution context is immutable.